autifyhq/autify-javascript-snippets/content/en/snippets/assertions/assert_checked.md

 ---
-title: "Confirm a checkbox is checked or not"
+title: "Confirm an element is checked or not"
 weight: 10
 ie_support: true
 ---